Sortition Law: Summoned and unsubmissive men

-The Army could now be more judicious with recruits and ward off ex-convicts, beggars, vagrants, and illiterates.
-Its modernization required a higher technical level of the enlisted.
+Through the new system, "the selection of those who entered became more judicious.
+Entry of ex-convicts, beggars, vagrants, and including illiterates in the ranks was barred.
+The higher the social origin of conscripts, the better for the selectors".
+The army's modernization required a higher technical level of the enlisted men.
 They served closer to home and were more urban than the average population, as civil registration was less complete in rural areas.
 In the medical records of 1922–1923 the recruits were mostly agricultural workers, factory workers and trade employees.
 They were uneducated, but in the 1930s and 1940s only about 30% were illiterate, against 51.6% of the total population in the 1940 census.
 Due to the country's sanitary state, many were physically unfit.
-Physical punishment, considered inadmissible for young men drawn, was suppressed, but violence did not completely disappear from the routine.
+Physical punishment, considered inadmissible for young men drawn, was suppressed, but violence did not completely disappear from the barracks.

 Contrary to what advocates of compulsory military service expected, there was no socioeconomic leveling and the soldiers continued to be of lower classes.
-Middle- and upper-class children evaded service through exemptions from powerful local patrons, shooting societies, volunteering in Army maneuvers, schools with military training, and preparatory courses for reserve officers.
+Middle- and upper-class children evaded service through exemptions from powerful local patrons, shooting societies, volunteering in army maneuvers, schools with military training, and preparatory courses for reserve officers.
 With good connections, a healthy young man could be considered unfit for service on physical examination.